lichess-org/lila/README.md

 cp conf/application.conf.dist conf/application.conf
 ```

-`conf/local.conf` extends `conf/base.conf` and can override any value.
+`application.conf` extends `base.conf` and can override any value.
-Note that `conf/local.conf` is excluded from git index.
+Note that `application.conf` is excluded from git index.

 Run it
 ------

-Launch the play console using your local configuration:
+Launch the play console:

 ```sh
 bin/play